microsoft/AzureTrailblazerAcademy/month5/labs/app_modenization/Hands-on lab/Before the HOL - Cloud-native applications.md

      > **Note** If you do not meet these requirements, ask another member user with subscription owner rights to login to the portal and execute the task to create the service principal.

-   - You must have enough cores available in your subscription to create the build agent and Azure Kubernetes Service cluster in your subscription.
+   - You must have enough cores available in your subscription to create the build agent and Azure Kubernetes Service cluster in [Task 6: Deploy ARM Template](#Task-6-Deploy-ARM-Template).
 You'll need eight cores if following the exact instructions in the lab, more if you choose additional agents or larger VM sizes.
 Execute the steps required before the lab to see if you need to request more cores in your sub.

-2. An account in Azure DevOps.

-3. Local machine or a virtual machine configured with:
+2. Local machine or a virtual machine configured with:

    - A browser, preferably Chrome for consistency with the lab implementation tests.

-4. You will be asked to install other tools throughout the exercises.
+3. You will be asked to install other tools throughout the exercises.

 ## Before the hands-on lab